-We’ve written a lot about lateral movement on this blog, and we’re about to take a long look at the tactic with some of our friends from MITRE and Carbon Black in an upcoming webinar.
+We’ve written a lot about lateral movement on this blog, and we took a long look at the tactic with some of our friends from MITRE and Carbon Black in an on-demand webinar.
 However, if you’re dealing with lateral movement, it’s likely something has already gone wrong in your environment.

 As a precursor to our lateral movement webinar, we’re going to examine how our Cyber Incident Response Team (CIRT) can detect adversaries attempting to execute Emotet—and, by extension, other email-borne threats—before it compromises a customer environment.
 You can use the information here to help develop a strategy for detecting Emotet (and other trojans) before a compromise occurs, and then you can use our lateral movement webinar to create strategies for dealing with Emotet and other laterally moving malware or adversaries in cases where a breach has already occurred.

 We chose to highlight Emotet here and in the webinar because it is one of the most prolific (and headache-inducing) lateral movers.
 Also, as Jessica Payne from Microsoft explained in a recent Twitter thread, strategies for detecting Emotet are applicable to a wide variety of other adversary behaviors in both malware and hands-on techniques.